Mostafa-At-GitHub/MyProjects-At-Udacity/Marketing Analytics Nanodegree/4th proj - YouTube Video Categories Statistics Tableau Dashboard/README.md

 ### [4th Project](https://cutt.ly/4th-Project-Build-Data-Dashboards---YouTube-Video-Categories-Statistics-modded_Presentation-Preview), tasks short description
 - The project was for making a Tableau dashboard with storytelling from 3 choices as follows:

-  - Flight Delays and Cancellations
+  - Flight Delays and Cancellations • [Data sets columns meta data were grapped from this kaggle link](https://www.kaggle.com/usdot/flight-delays/data)
-  - US Census Demographic Data
+  - US Census Demographic Data • [Data sets columns meta data were grapped from this kaggle link](https://www.kaggle.com/muonneutrino/us-census-demographic-data/data)
-  - Youtube Data from the US
+  - Youtube Data from the US • [Original data set kaggle link](https://www.kaggle.com/datasnaek/youtube-new/data), there is no column metadata for this file, the location data treated as the upload location for each video.

   I set out to make all three, finally, I completed the work for a story from [three CSV files data sets](https://cutt.ly/4th-Project-Build-Data-Dashboards---YouTube-Video-Categories-Statistics_XSLX-Workbooks) of **310k+ rows**, collected using YouTube API, backed by [my dashboard and sheets for youtube vedio categories viewed in the American States from the start of Nov 14, 2017, to the end of March 20, 2018](https://cutt.ly/4th-Project-Build-Data-Dashboards---YouTube-Video-Categories-Statistics_Tableau-Dashboard).